The possibility to add configuration sources in Azure Functions has just been released with the latest version of

 The downside of Key Vault references: the local debugging experience

-You remember when I told you that the local settings file should not be committed to your git repository ?
-Well what you might not have realized is that it means when someone of your team clones the git repository containing your function he won't have this
+Do you remember when I told you that the local settings file should not be committed to your git repository?
+Well, what you might not have realized is that it means when someone from your team clones the git repository containing your function he won't have this

 local.settings.json file which is mandatory to run your function app locally.
 And even if he creates manually the file, he will not necessarily know which settings to put in it.
-But we want to avoid him to manually copy all the settings from the azure portal or to ask a colleague to send his local settings file by email (which is a really bad practice if it contains secrets).
-Hopefully there are some ways to fill or generate this file.
+But we want to avoid him manually copying all the settings from the Azure portal or asking a colleague to send his local settings file by email (which is a really bad practice if it contains secrets).
+Hopefully, there are some ways to fill or generate this file.

 If you use Visual Studio there is a GUI that will help you compare/modify local settings and Azure settings.

 And whether or not you are using Visual Studio, you can generate the local settings file filled with Azure settings with a few Azure Functions CLI commands: